gtkwave/gtkwave/docs/quickstart/filters.md

 ?lavender?lwz r2,0(r7)
 ```

-Legal color names may be found in the `rgb.c` file in the source code
+Legal color names may be found in the `rgb.c` (or `gw-color.c` for GTKWave 4)
-distribution.
+file in the source code distribution.

 ## Transaction Filters Process